 1] Restart your Browser and computer

-Before troubleshooting, you should restart your browser and see if that works.
+Before troubleshooting, restart your browser and see if that resolves the issue.
 If it fails, then try restarting your computer.
 This will close all the processes that could have interfered with your computer and hopefully fix the problem.

 2] Check your Internet

 You should also check the Internet as a prerequisite solution.
 Pull out an Internet Speed tester and check your bandwidth.
-If your Internet is slow, check if all the devices connected to the network are having similar issues or not.
-In case, all the devices have Internet issues, try restarting your router and if that doesn’t work, call your ISP.
+If your Internet is slow, check whether all the devices connected to the network are experiencing similar issues.
+In case all the devices have Internet issues, try restarting your router, and if that doesn’t work, call your ISP.

 3] Update your Browser

 Every browser has a different way to update itself.
-Some have automatic updates, whereas, some needs to be updated manually.
+Some have automatic updates, whereas some need to be updated manually.
 If you are on Edge or Chrome, just go to Settings and click About Microsoft Edge in the former and About Chrome in the latter.
 In Firefox, click on the menu button and click on Help > About Firefox.

 After updating, restart your computer and check if the issue persists.